 - By the beginning of the sophomore year, the student who intends to major in creative writing is expected to choose one of the department's resident writers as an academic advisor and, with that individual, plan an appropriate three-year schedule. - Foundation and intermediate level courses are taken in all genres.
 At the advanced level, the student chooses one genre to pursue.
-Additional advancedlevel workshops and seminars in all genres are strongly encouraged. - Students are encouraged to take additional advanced literature courses and a professional internship: ENGL 385 Practicum.
+Additional advancedlevel workshops and seminars in all genres are strongly encouraged. - Students are encouraged to take additional creative writing seminars and ENGL 412 Redlands Review.